 Medicare Part D Extra Help Program

-- Seniors who are enrolled in Medicaid, Supplemental Security Income (SSI) or a Medicare Savings program automatically get Extra Help with paying for Part D. Otherwise, seniors need to first apply for Extra Help and then enroll in a private Medicare approved prescription drug plan.
+- People who are enrolled in Medicaid, Supplemental Security Income (SSI) or a Medicare Savings Program automatically get full Extra Help with paying for Part D. Others need to apply for Extra Help by calling Social Security or going to ssa.gov/medicare/prescriptionhelp.

 Medicare Savings Programs

-- These programs help pay out-of-pocket Medicare costs for people with Medicare who have limited incomes and resources.
+- These programs are run by the states and help pay out-of-pocket Medicare costs for people who have limited incomes and resources.

 - Depending on income level, people may qualify to have their state pay their Part B premiums, Part A premiums (if they aren't eligible for premium-free Part A benefits), deductibles and copayments.